DeonteVanterpool/blog-rs/README.md

 To run, use the command `docker-compose up` (or similar).
 Remember to configure the Caddyfile correctly to point to your own website.

+Blog posts are written using markdown and YAML frontmatter for metadata.